jkw0701/diffusion-examples/README.md

 # Diffusion Model Examples Collection

-This repository contains a comprehensive collection of step-by-step examples to learn diffusion models, from basic 2D pattern generation to real robot navigation applications.
+This repository contains a comprehensive collection of step-by-step examples to learn diffusion models.

 ## 🎯 Overview

-We provide 6 progressive examples covering various applications of diffusion models, from fundamental 2D pattern generation to practical robot navigation systems.
+We provide 6 progressive examples covering various applications of diffusion models, from fundamental 2D pattern generation to practical planar robot systems.

 ## 📋 Example List